DouglasUrner/ShopNotes/machines/router.md

 #### On a router table

+Set up router with a 3/4" bottom (top on router table) or top and bottom piloted bit and make it a more or less permanant set up for edge jointing narrow stock and pattern work.
+Top and bottom pilots would make it easy to flip part (assuming that it is taped to pattern) to handle grain reversals.
+Set up with a plate the thickness of the bearing so that the changeover only requires removing or adding the plate.

 [Jointing Edges at the Router Table](https://atelierdubricoleur.wordpress.com/2013/09/18/cd-storage-cabinet-1-armoire-range-cd/) - an aside to a post about building a CD cabinet.
 Simple jig from a piece of MDF.
+Build jig(s) to take easy to work with cuts - e.g., 1 mm.
+Each jig can have two sides with a different cut on each side (0.5 mm and 1 mm or 1 mm and 2 mm).

 #### Edge guides for jointing